shorepine/tulipcc/docs/tulip_api.md

 # If you want something to run when Tulip boots, add it to boot.py
 edit("boot.py")

+# On Tulip CC with 16MB of flash or more, you can upgrade the firmware over-the-air over wifi
+tulip.upgrade()

 # Takes a screenshot and saves to disk.
 The screen will blank for a moment
 # If no filename given will upload to imgur and return a URL (needs wifi)
 tulip.screenshot("screenshot.png")